-- 2. Number of Shares and Exercise Price.
-The number of shares subject to your option and your exercise price per share referenced in the Option Notice may be adjusted from time to time for capitalization adjustments, as provided in the Plan. - 3.
-EXERCISE RESTRICTION FOR NON-EXEMPT EMPLOYEES.
-If you are an employee eligible for overtime compensation under the Fair Labor Standards Act of 1938, as amended (i.e., a "Non-Exempt Employee"), you may not exercise your option until at least six (6) months following the Date of Grant, notwithstanding any other provision of your option. - 4.
-METHOD OF PAYMENT.
+2. NUMBER OF SHARES AND EXERCISE PRICE.
+The number of shares subject to your option and your exercise price per share referenced in the Option Notice may be adjusted from time to time for capitalization adjustments, as provided in the Plan.

+3. EXERCISE RESTRICTION FOR NON-EXEMPT EMPLOYEES.
+If you are an employee eligible for overtime compensation under the Fair Labor Standards Act of 1938, as amended (i.e., a "Non-Exempt Employee"), you may not exercise your option until at least six (6) months following the Date of Grant, notwithstanding any other provision of your option.

+4. METHOD OF PAYMENT.
 Payment of the exercise price is due in full upon exercise of all or any part of your option.
-You may elect to make payment of the exercise price in one or more of the following forms: - (a) In cash or by check; - (b) Provided that at the time of exercise the Common Stock is publicly traded on a nationally recognized stock exchange, and subject to such procedures as the Administrator may adopt, in cash by a broker-dealer acceptable to the Company to whom you have submitted an irrevocable notice of exercise; or - (c) (i) by delivery of already-owned shares of Common Stock and that are valued at fair market value on the date of exercise (as determined under the Plan), or (ii) a reduction in the number of shares of Common Stock otherwise deliverable to you (valued at their fair market value on the exercise date, as determined under the Plan) pursuant to the exercise of the option.
+You may elect to make payment of the exercise price in one or more of the following forms:

+(a) In cash or by check;

+(b) Provided that at the time of exercise the Common Stock is publicly traded on a nationally recognized stock exchange, and subject to such procedures as the Administrator may adopt, in cash by a broker-dealer acceptable to the Company to whom you have submitted an irrevocable notice of exercise; or reduction in the number of shares of Common Stock otherwise deliverable to you (valued at their fair market value on the exercise date, as determined under the Plan) pursuant to the exercise of the option.
 "Delivery" for these purposes and for purposes of any Required Tax Payments, in the sole discretion of the Company at the time your option is exercised, shall include delivery to the Company of your attestation of ownership of such shares of Common Stock in a form approved by the Company.
 Notwithstanding the foregoing, your option may not be exercised by tender to the Company of Common Stock to the extent such tender would constitute a violation of the provisions of any law, regulation or agreement restricting the redemption of the Company's stock.